 The most famous Holika Dahan takes place at Vishram Ghat, Mathura.
 If you want to experience the spiritual essence of Holi, attending Holika Dahan is a must.

-7. Dhulandi – The Main Holi Festival – March 14, 2025 (Friday)
+7. Dhulandi – The Main Holi Festival – 22 March 2027 (Mon)

 This is the biggest day of Holi celebrations in Braj.
 On Dhulandi, the entire Mathura-Vrindavan region transforms into a colorful paradise, with people throwing colors, singing Holi songs, and dancing in the streets.